Minerals

 Exhibits at Government House

-Government House, in collaboration with the South Australian Museum, is proud to present a collection of ancient fossils and minerals celebrating South Australia's rich mineralogical and paleontological heritage.
+Government House, in collaboration with the South Australian Museum, presents a collection of ancient fossils and minerals, the coffin plate of Matthew Flinders from the History Trust of South Australia, and a fossil of the prehistoric bird Genyornis newtoni from Flinders University, celebrating South Australia’s rich mineralogical, paleontological, and historical heritage.

-Government House, in collaboration with the South Australian Museum, is proud to present a collection of ancient fossils and minerals celebrating South Australia's rich mineralogical and paleontological heritage.
+Government House, in collaboration with the South Australian Museum, presents a collection of ancient fossils and minerals, the coffin plate of Matthew Flinders from the History Trust of South Australia, and a fossil of the prehistoric bird Genyornis newtoni from Flinders University, celebrating South Australia’s rich mineralogical, paleontological, and historical heritage.

 Lo Res Her Excellency the Honourable Frances Adamson AC 3